-The Westmoreland Chamber is always delighted to help introduce a new business and spread the good news throughout Westmoreland County.
-Chamber members celebrating a grand opening, ground breaking, major facility remodel, or some other significant change to your location or product offerings, are invited to let the Westmoreland Chamber help spread the word with one of our trademark Ribbon Cutting Ceremonies.
+The Westmoreland County Chamber is always delighted to help introduce a new business and spread the good news throughout Westmoreland County.
+Chamber members celebrating a grand opening, ground breaking, major facility remodel, or some other significant change to your location or product offerings, are invited to let the Chamber help spread the word with one of our trademark Ribbon Cutting Ceremonies.

-Ribbon Cuttings should be scheduled at least 30 (more time is always appreciated) days in advance and no more than three months after an announcement or opening.
+Ribbon Cuttings should be scheduled at least 30 days in advance (more time is always appreciated) and no more than three months after an announcement or opening.
 Ribbon Cuttings held on weekdays over the lunch hour or late afternoon tend to gather the most people.

 The option is yours, but some hosts elect to provide light refreshments, a small gift/token for guests, and a door prize to spread good will and further promote return business.